Hearing is one of the most important senses a child can have.

 • If your child tells you that they can’t hear, LISTEN to them.

 • If your child demonstrates ear pain or discharge, see your medical doctor for treatment but have your child’s hearing checked afterwards.

 The Centers for Disease Control (CDC) recommend that a baby’s hearing should be tested before one month of age.
 If your baby did not pass a hearing screening test, or you have any concerns, you should have a full assessment before six weeks, or at least before 3 months of age.

-Reconnect Audiologists recommend that children should have annual hearing screenings until they reach their teens.
+Reconnect Audiologists and Acousticians recommend that children should have annual hearing screenings until they reach their teens.
 In fact, because of the risky listening behaviours of most teenagers, this could be extended to the age of 20, so that your child is properly educated about the dangers of excessive sound.